All About Yala National Park

 Yala is also home to crocodiles, peacocks, monkeys, sloth bears, water buffalo, wild boar, deer and golden jackals.
 Around 130 different species of birds have also been recorded in the park, including pelicans, storks, herons and flamingos.

 Tips and Tricks

 - The average temperature at the park hovers around 27 degrees Celsius, although it can reach heights of 37 degrees during the dry season.
-Make sure that you bring a small bottle of water with you for the trip.
+Make sure that you bring a bottle of water along.

 - If you haven’t arranged for any meals during an afternoon safari, try and bring your own packed lunches.
 However, remember that anything you bring with you must be taken back.
-Do not litter, especially with plastic bottles and wrappers, or leave behind anything that could negatively affect the park’s ecosystem.
+Do not litter the park, especially with plastic bottles and wrappers, or leave behind anything that could negatively affect the park’s ecosystem.

-- Do not leave the safety of your vehicle during the safari, unless specifically told that it is safe to do so by your guide.
+- Do not leave the safety of your vehicle during the safari, unless specifically informed that it is safe to do so by your guide.

 If you loved exploring Yala, here are a few other nature reserves in Sri Lanka to add to your list too.